evkx/evkx.github.io/content/models/lucid/gravity/Gravity_Dream_Edition/_index.md

 ## Battery, range, and charging

-The battery has a gross capacity of 124kWh and a net capacity of 122kWh, meaning you have a 2kWh buffer for protection.
-(1.6%).
+The electric vehicle features a high-capacity battery with a gross capacity of 124 kWh and a net usable capacity of 122 kWh, providing an 2 kWh buffer (3.6%) for battery protection.

 The [EPA range](../../../../guides/understandingrange/epa/) is 440 miles (708 km).
 The consumption is 3.6mi/kWh for the EPA standard test.
-For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.
+For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

-The maximum DC charging speed is kW.
-A full charge from 0 - 100% would take 81 minutes, while a more common scenario of 10-80% would take 34 minutes.
+The vehicle supports fast DC charging with a maximum power of  kW.
+Charging from 0% to 100% takes approximately 81 minutes, while a more typical charging scenario from 10% to 80% takes 34 minutes with an average charging speed at 150 kW.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 45%, resulting in an actual charge speed, including time loss, of 176kW.
 Each charge session would take 18 minutes and 16 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 21kWh/100km, 1000km will take 8 hours and 51 minutes.
 This trip will require two charge session(s) charging from 1% to 38%.
 The total time lost for charging up the battery will be 31 minutes.